Master's Degree Requirements

 - Teaching College-Level Writing (English)

-- Teaching English to Speakers of Other Languages (Education)
+- Teaching English to Speakers of Other Languages (International Languages, Literatures, and Cultures)

-*Note: No applicants will be accepted to these programs or options because admissions have been suspended indefinitely.
+*Note: No applicants will be accepted to this program because admissions have been suspended indefinitely.

 The Office of Graduate Studies currently administers the Graduate Equity Fellowship Program for underserved master's degree students.
 The program is designed to encourage students to enter doctoral programs and provides fellows with a stipend and a research assistantship with a faculty mentor.